 # password protect single file <IfModule mod_auth.c> <Files "protected.html"> AuthName "Username and password required" AuthUserFile /home/path/.htpasswd Require valid-user AuthType Basic </Files> </IfModule>

 You should replace the “protected.html” in the second line with the true file name.
 This file will become public only when users enter the proper username and password.

 In case you have multiple files to protect at the same time, add the following code to your .htaccess file:

 # password protect mulitple files <IfModule mod_auth.c> <FilesMatch "(protected\.html)|(passwords\.txt)"> AuthName "Username and password required" AuthUserFile /home/path/.htpasswd Require valid-user AuthType Basic </FilesMatch> </IfModule>

 Private files in this example include protected\.html and passwords\.txt which belong to 2 different file types.
-It’s even simpler for you to password protect all files of one or various file types.
+It’s even easier for you to password protect all files of one or various file types.

 # password protect mulitple file types <IfModule mod_auth.c> <FilesMatch "\.(inc|txt|log|dat|zip|rar)$"> AuthName "Username and password required" AuthUserFile /home/path/.htpasswd Require valid-user AuthType Basic </FilesMatch> </IfModule> Password protect your WordPress directory, pages, and files

 You can create .htaccess and .htpasswd files then add some code there to password protect your directories, pages, and files.
 Want to simplify the process with better UI?
-Secure your entire site, pages and posts, or downloadable files with passwords using Password Protect WordPress (PPWP) Pro plugin.
-Users don’t have to enter usernames or to login.
+Secure your entire site, pages, and posts, or downloadable files with passwords using Password Protect WordPress (PPWP) Pro plugin.
+Users don’t have to enter usernames or log in.